Skip to main content

 What if I've experienced bleeding?

-It's very important to be aware of the risk of ectopic pregnancy - a pregnancy which develops outside the womb - if there is any chance you might be pregnant.
-Symptoms include low tummy pain (usually on one side) and vaginal bleeding, and sometimes diarrhoea, feeling faint and shoulder-tip pain.
-It's important always to seek medical help if there is any chance you may have an ectopic pregnancy.
+It's very important to be aware of the risk of ectopic pregnancy - a pregnancy which develops outside the womb.
+Symptoms of ectopic pregnancy to look out for include low tummy pain - usually on one side and vaginal bleeding.
+Sometimes they may include diarrhoea, feeling faint, and shoulder-tip pain.
+Always to seek medical help if there is any chance you may have an ectopic pregnancy.

 What about contraception?

 If you're sexually active and are of childbearing age, pregnancy is always a possibility, even if you are using contraception.
-Whilst contraception makes it less likely you will conceive (many forms of contraception are up to 99% effective), if you miss a period or are experiencing other symptoms, it may be that pregnancy has occurred.
+Whilst contraception makes it less likely you will conceive - many forms of contraception are up to 99% effective - if you miss a period or are experiencing other symptoms, it may be that you are pregnant.

 Whilst the only way to find out for sure is to take a pregnancy test from your pharmacist, this quiz will let you know the likelihood of pregnancy based on your current symptoms.